ariga/atlas/doc/md/guides/postgres/included-columns.md

 Time: 1.470 ms
 ```

-Notice that total cost is now 8.29 units.
-The performance of the query has improved by creating a primary key index on “email” column, compared to 38.75 units without using any index.
-The engine still has to fetch the “first_name” and “last_name” columns from the table (also known as “Heap fetches”).
+Notice that the total cost is now 8.29 units.
+The performance of the query has improved by creating a primary key index on `email` column, compared to 38.75 units without using any index.
+The engine still has to fetch the `first_name` and `last_name` columns from the table (also known as "heap fetches").
-Let's drop the existing index to demonstrate next section in the article
+Let's drop the existing index to demonstrate the next section in the article:

 ```sql
 DROP INDEX emails_idx;